vic-ma/howtodismantle.github.io/_posts/2025-05-04-SAP-Hana-Meets-Peakboard-Mastering-ODBC-Integration-Step-by-Step.md

 ---
 In 2011, SAP launched SAP Hana.
 This was a completely new kind of database.
 It was designed to replace SQL Server, Oracle, and Informix as the database backend of choice for SAP systems.
 Now, more than a decade later, running SAP with anything other than Hana is almost unthinkable.

-Besides using Hana as a backend for SAP applications, the database can be also used "directly," as normal database, outside the context of SAP.

-In today's article we will learn how to use direct access to SAP Hana databases from within the Peakboard application for both reading and writing.
+But Hana can be also used "directly," as normal database, outside the context of SAP.
+In today's article, we will explain how to read from and write to SAP Hana databases, from a Peakboard application.

 ## Get the endpoint to the SAP Hana database